JZ6/Office-Hours-Booking-System/doc/phase1/Collaborate.md

 Communication will be done via Slack, Facebook Messenger, and Github Projects and Issues.

 ### Meetings
-Meetings will generally occur after lecture/tutorial in either the same room or anything available.
+Scrum style meetings will generally occur after lecture/tutorial in either the same room or anything available.
 Additional times may be alotted.
+Attendance can be substituted with a report and/or messages.

 #### Meeting 1 (Friday, October 5, 2018) [4PM - 5PM]:
 * Took place during CSC302 tutorial in room BA2175.